davidamankwah/Emerging_Technology/README.md

 ## How to Run

-put better code format for code commands
-<h2> Install Visual Studio Code </h2>
+<h3> Install Visual Studio Code </h3>
 1. Visit Visual Studio Code's website and select a installer for your operating system to download.

 2. When download is done, download the installer and follow the steps to complete installation.

 3. When installtion is done, search for Visual Studio Code in your start menu to open.

 4. Check if installation is done correctly.
-Open your command prompt and type the following command
+Open your command prompt and type the following command:

 ```bash
 code --version
 ```

-# Install Python
+<h3> Install Python </h3>
 1. Visit Python's website and select a installer for your operating system to download.

 2. When download is done, download the installer and follow the steps to complete installation.
 Make sure to add Python to your system's PATH environment variable.